sfior/CENevo/README.md

 **Haplotype data**

-Sequences and scripts for the CEN and TCF1 loci
+Sequences and scripts for the CEN and TCF1 loci analyses

 **Molecular biology**